dekuNukem/STM32_tutorials/lesson2_external_interrupt/README.md

 #### Answer

-[Click me to see the answer](/homework_answer).
+[Click me to see the answer](homework_answer).
+Note the new STM32Cube configuration and revised callback function.
 The new button is on PA0.
-Note the new STM32Cube configuration and revised callback function.

 ## Next Steps